ScreamerMC/IceBreaker/tasklist.md

 - Make Save Profile Button only work every 10 seconds
 - use less useState
 - OPTIMAZE FOR PERFORMANCE
+- Pause Account button might not be working
+- Look into switching the Alert.alert to toast-react-native

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may not use this work for commercial purposes.
 For more details, see the LICENSE file.